-Moisture Wicking Sleepwear: The first thing her doctor recommended were Cool-jams menopause pajamas and cooling sheets and cool mattress toppers.
+Moisture Wicking Sleepwear: The first thing her doctor recommended was moisture wicking pajamas and cooling sheets and cool mattress toppers.
 If you don't sleep at night you feel bad all around.
-Get help staying cool and you'll feel better.
+Get help for those pesky night sweats and you'll feel better.

 Meditation: Because emotions increase hot flashes, night sweats, mood swings and insomnia, practicing meditation is well worth the time.
 Try guided imagery or meditation for 15 minutes daily.

 Food: What you eat plays a big role in combating menopausal changes.
 Food also helps energy levels and creates focus.
 Eat at regular meal times and avoid foods that induce hot flashes and mood swings.
 Common trigger foods include sugary foods, spicy foods and alcohol.
 Add protein and fiber each time you eat and each day eat healthy fats, such as ground flaxseed, nuts, seafood and olive oil.